isabelxklee/react-lecture/README.md

 ## Navigating the file structure
 Here's a breakdown of some of the important files in your React app:

+`public/index.html`

+First page that gets loaded when your application starts.

+`public/manifest.json`

+Holds meta data about your app.

+`src/index.js`

+JavaScript file that gets loaded from `index.html`.
+Renders `App.js` from here.

+`src/index.css`

+CSS rules for `index.js`.

+`src/App.js`

+The main component that renders all the other components.

+`src/App.css`

+CSS rules for `App.js`.

 `package.json`

-* Where all your dependencies live
-* If you edit this file, make sure to run `npm install` after!
+Where all your dependencies live.
+If you edit this file, make sure to run `npm install` after!

 `pacakge-lock.json`

-* Automatically generated file that changes any time your dependencies are updated
+Automatically generated file that changes any time your dependencies are updated.

 `.gitignore`

-* File that gets ignored when you push changes to GitHub
-* Handy for storing API keys and any other sensitive information
+File that gets ignored when you push changes to GitHub.
+Handy for storing API keys and any other sensitive information.

-`src/App.css`

-`src/App.js`

-`src/index.css`

-`src/index.js`

-`public/manifest.json`

-`public/index.html`

 <a name="deliverables"/>

-## Deliverables
+## READ deliverables
 In this example project, we're going to be creating a team directory for SuperHi!
 For each SuperHi team member, we're going to display their profile picture, name, role, location, and the number of stars they have.

 #### 1. Change the data in `App.js`.
-* Create an `<h1>` tag.
-Put "SuperHi Team Directory" in between the `<h1>` tags.
+* Inside the `<h1>` tag, add "SuperHi Team Directory".
-* Create a `<p>` tag.
-Put "Here are all the wonderful members of SuperHi!" in between the `<p>` tags.
+* Inside the `<p>` tags, add "Here are all the wonderful members of SuperHi!".

-#### 2. Create a functional component called `TeamContainer.jsx` inside the `src` directory.
+#### 2. Write a fetch GET request in `App.js` to pull in our data from the backend.
+* Use `componentDidMount()`.
+* Send the fetch request to `localhost:3000/team-members`.
+* Update the local state with our new array of team members.

+#### 3. Invoke the `TeamContainer` component inside `App.js`'s return statement.
-* Create a functional component that renders all the SuperHi team members as a `<TeamMember>` component.
+* Send down props from `App.js`'s local state to the `TeamContainer` component, so that `<TeamMember>` can render all the SuperHi team members.

-#### 3. Create a class component called `TeamMember.jsx` inside the `src` directory.
+#### 4. In `TeamContainer.jsx`, iterate through the array of team members passed down from props and return a `TeamMember` component for each person.
+* `TeamContainer` is a functional component, so it won't have access to `this` keyword.
+* Make sure to pass in the keyword `props` as an argument in the function definition for `TeamContainer`.

+#### 5. Display each team member's info in the `TeamMember` component.
 * Each team member card should display their personal information and have a "Give a star" button and "Remove" button.

-#### 4. Write a fetch GET request in `App.js` to pull in our data.
-* Use `componentDidMount()`.
-* Update the local state with our new array of team members after completing the fetch request.
+* Destructure the props in the `render()` method to have cleaner code in the return statement.

+## CREATE deliverables

-#### 5. Create a class component called `NewMemberForm.jsx`.
+#### 1. Create event handlers in `NewMemberForm.jsx`.
-* Create an HTML form that lets you add a new team member.
-* There should be input fields for: name, role, picture, and location.
+* Write the following attributes for the local state: name, role, location, and picture.
-* No need to create an input field for stars because everyone starts with 0!

-#### 6. Create event handlers for the form.
+* Create a helper method that gets invoked every time a user interacts with an input field.
-* Add `onChange` event handlers for each input field that updates the local state.
+* Add an `onChange` event handler for each input field.
+This should invoke the helper method written above.
+* Create a helper method for when the form gets submitted.
+This helper method should include `event.preventDefault()` to stop the page from refreshing.
+It should also include a fetch POST request to `localhost:3000/team-members`.
+* The stars attribute for new members can be set to 0 as a default.
-* Add an `onSubmit` event handler for the form itself.
+* Add an `onSubmit` event handler to the form itself.
+This should invoke the helper method written above.

+#### 2. Write a helper method in `App.js` that adds a new member to the local state.
+* Since we've already sent the new member's data to the backend (AKA our `db.json` file), we need to update the object in memory and the DOM.
+Since React automatically re-renders the browser any time the state is changed, we just need to focus on changing the object in memory.
+* Invoke `setState()` to update the local state.
+* Make sure to use the spread operator when invoking the array of team members to avoid directly mutating the data.

+#### 3. Send down our new helper method as props to `NewMemberForm.jsx`.
+* Inside the form submit helper method in `NewMemberForm.jsx`, invoke this helper method.
+Pass in the new team member instance as an argument.

+## UPDATE deliverables

+#### 1. In `TeamMember.jsx`, create an event handler for the "Give a star" button.
-* Create helper methods that get invoked each time the event handler is triggered.

-#### 7. Write a fetch POST request for adding a new team member.
+* Create a helper method that gets invoked every time the user clicks on the `Give a star` button for a team member.
-* This fetch request should be inside the helper method for  `onSubmit`.

-#### 8. Create event handlers for the "Edit" and "Delete" buttons for each team member.

-#### 9. Write a fetch PATCH request for updating a team member's information.
+* The helper method should include a fetch PATCH request to `localhost:3000/team-members/id`.
+* The only attribute that should be updated is the `stars` attribute.
+Its value should increase by 1 each time the fetch request is called.
+* Add an `onClick` event handler for this button that invokes the above helper method.

+#### 2. Write a helper method in `App.js` that updates an existing team member in the local state.
+* Inside the helper method, map through the array of team members from the local state.
+Write conditional logic that checks if the member that's being updated matches any of the existing members.
+If there's a match, return the member that's being update.
+If not, return the current member in the loop.
+* Save the return value of this iteration to a new variable.
+* Invoke `setState()` to update the local state.
+The new value for the team members attribute should be the newly created variable.

+#### 3. Send down our new helper method as props to `TeamContainer.jsx`.

+#### 4. Send down this helper method as props AGAIN to `TeamMember.jsx`.
+* Inside the helper method for updating a team member in `TeamMember.jsx`, invoke this helper method from props.
+Pass in the updated team member's instance as an argument.

+## DELETE deliverables

+#### 1. In `TeamMember.jsx`, create an event handler for the "Remove" button.
-#### 10. Write a fetch DELETE request for deleting a team member.
+* Create a helper method that gets invoked when the user clicks on the `Remove` button for a team member.
+* The helper method should include a fetch DELETE request to `localhost:3000/team-members/id`.
+* Add an `onClick` event handler for this button that invokes the above helper method.

+#### 2. Write a helper method in `App.js` that deletes an existing team member in the local state.
+* Inside the helper method, use the `filter()` array method to filter out the team member that's being deleted.
+* Save the return value of this iteration to a new variable.
+* Invoke `setState()` to update the local state.
+The new value for the team members attribute should be the newly created variable.

+#### 3. Send down our new helper method as props to `TeamContainer.jsx`.

+#### 4. Send down this helper method as props AGAIN to `TeamMember.jsx`.
+* Inside the helper method for deleting a team member in `TeamMember.jsx`, invoke this helper method from props.
+Pass in the deleted team member's id as an argument.

+## App preview
-#### Once you're done with all these deliverables, here's what your app shoud look like!
+Once you're done with all these deliverables, here's what your app shoud look like!
 ![screenshot of react app](https://i.imgur.com/nBHT3Rj.png)

 <a name="new-app"/>